 Council for Research on Distributor Best Practices

-The NAW Institute for Distribution Excellence and Texas A&M University’s Industrial Distribution Program maintain an alliance dedicated to further the understanding and application of best practices in wholesale distribution.
-This alliance operates through the Council for Research on Distributor Best Practices (CRDBP).
-The mission of the CRDBP is to create competitive advantage for wholesaler-distributors through development of research, tools, and education.
+The NAW Institute for Distribution Excellence and Texas A&M University’s Industrial Distribution Program have launched an alliance dedicated to further the understanding and application of best practices in wholesale distribution.
+This alliance operates through the new entity called the Council for Research on Distributor Best Practices (CRDBP), whose mission is to create competitive advantage for wholesaler-distributors through development of research, tools, and education.
 Read more >

-The Optimizing Channel Compensation Research Consortium is a collaboration of multiple distributors and manufacturers to conduct research with the objective of developing solutions to a common industry challenge by pooling their resources and achieve a common goal.
+The Optimizing Distributor Growth and Market Share research consortium is a collaboration of multiple distributors and manufacturers to conduct research with the objective of developing solutions to a common industry challenge by pooling their resources for achieving a common goal.

 Why join this research consortium?